-QNICE-FPGA is a 16-bit computer system build as a fully-fledged System-on-a-Chip in portable VHDL on a FPGA.
+QNICE-FPGA is a 16-bit computer system built as a fully-fledged System-on-a-Chip in portable VHDL on a FPGA.
 Everything - from the hardware design in VHDL to the toolchain (assembler and C) is Open Source, so you can start hacking right away.

 You need a Bash Shell and GCC or CC to work with our toolchain. macOS and Linux work out of the box.
 On Windows, you might want to install the Ubuntu Bash on Windows 10, or work with MinGW.